openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 Nodes will be provisioned in the different Failure Domains in a Round Robin fashion.

-When using Failure Domains, the users will have to do it for both the control plane and the computes machine pools.
+If Failure Domains are being used, both the control-plane and compute pools will have to define a list of domains that will be used.

 The infrastructure resources owned by the cluster continue to be clearly identifiable and distinct from other resources.